curlybracketshq/giovanni.curlybrackets.it/adventure-jam/_posts/2015-04-05-it-s-adventure-jam-time.markdown

 The four of us will collaborate on the story and the game design.
 Daniel will also draw some [illustrations](http://www.danielgreenfeld.com/).
-Francesco and Luca will also care about [sound design and music](https://soundcloud.com/youdontneedthis/).
+Francesco and Luca will also care of [sound design and music](https://soundcloud.com/youdontneedthis/).

 More updates about the development of the project soon.<br>